-If an alarm condition from either 'Upper difference' or 'Lower difference' is present for a longer time than the set delay (in min.), the alarm function
+If an alarm condition from either 'Upper difference' or 'Lower difference' is present for a longer time than the set delay (in minutes), the alarm function is activated.

-1 ...
-99 m: The alarm function will be activated if the alarm condition remains after the set delay.
+Value: The alarm function will be activated if the alarm

+condition remains after the set delay.